toine512/matrix_reloaded_ctrl/README.md

 ## Usage
 ```
-Matrix Display Controller v0.0 [-h] [-q] [-s] [-u] [-i]
+Matrix Display Controller v1.0 [-h] [-q] [-s] [-u] [-i]
                                [--matrix-hostname MATRIX_HOSTNAME]
                                [--log-level {TRACE,DEBUG,INFO,SUCCESS,WARNING,ERROR,CRITICAL}]
                                [--forbidden-emotes FORBIDDEN_EMOTES]
                                [--forbidden-users FORBIDDEN_USERS]
                                [--command-port COMMAND_PORT]
+                               [--purge]
+                               [--version]
+                               [--license]
                                [chan]

 positional arguments:
   chan                  Required if standalone.
-Twitch Messaging Interface
-                        channel(s) to join.
+Twitch Messaging Interface channel(s) to join.
 Format: <#chan>{,<#chan>{,...}}

 options:
   -h, --help            show this help message and exit
   --matrix-hostname MATRIX_HOSTNAME
                         Defaults to 'matrix-reloaded.local'.
-Matrix display
-                        hostname or IP address to connect to.
+Matrix display hostname or IP address to connect to.
   --log-level {TRACE,DEBUG,INFO,SUCCESS,WARNING,ERROR,CRITICAL}
                         Defaults to INFO.
-Messages level SUCCESS and higher
-                        are output to stderr.
-Level SUCCESS corresponds to
-                        successful events that are important to the user (good
-                        warnings), select WARNING if you want to only be
-                        notified of failure warnings.
-Setting log level to
-                        DEBUG is suggested while experimenting.
-TRACE level
-                        prints IRC communications, which will expose
-                        credentials!
+Messages level SUCCESS and higher are output to stderr.
+Level SUCCESS corresponds to successful events that are important to the user (good warnings), select WARNING if you want to only be notified of failure warnings.
+Setting log level to DEBUG is suggested while experimenting.
+TRACE level prints IRC communications, which will expose credentials!
   -q, --quiet           No ouput to stdout.
 All messages are ouput to stderr.
 Log level can still be set using --log-level.
-Defaults
-                        to SUCCESS then.
+Defaults to SUCCESS then.
   -s, --silent          No output.
   --forbidden-emotes FORBIDDEN_EMOTES
                         Comma-separated list of forbidden Twitch emote ids.
   --forbidden-users FORBIDDEN_USERS
                         Comma-separated list of Twitch users to be ignored.
 Use this to ignore your bots.
-  -u, --no-summation    Don't count repetitions of the same emote/emoji in A
+  -u, --no-summation    Don't count repetitions of the same emote/emoji in A message.
-                        message.
   -i, --interactive     Don't do anything.
-Wait for commands on the command
-                        interface. --command-port is mandatory.
+Wait for commands on the command interface. --command-port is mandatory.
   --command-port COMMAND_PORT
                         TCP port for the command interface.
-The command
-                        interface is disabled if this argument is not
+The command interface is disabled if this argument is not specified.
-                        specified.
+  --purge               Cleans the local cache and exits.
+Sometimes emojis get corrections.
+  --version             Shows version and exits.
+  --license             Shows license prompt and exits.

-Built-in forbidden Twitch emotes: MercyWing1, MercyWing2, PowerUpL, PowerUpR,
+Built-in forbidden Twitch emotes: MercyWing1, MercyWing2, PowerUpL, PowerUpR, Squid1, Squid2, Squid4, DinoDance
-Squid1, Squid2, Squid4
 ```

 ## Licensing